Oman Botanic Garden: Education and communication in Oman Botanic Garden

-Environmental education is at the heart of the garden and one of its key functions.
 Through the work of the Oman Botanic Gardens, visitors will be encouraged to respect and care for the country's indigenous natural environment and learn more about the fascinating cultural connection that exists between plants and people and value all that Oman stands for.

 Oman Botanic Garden currently develops tests and runs school programmes, programmes for university students, and for other visitor groups.
 Course material is being developed and further refined.
 The garden works together with the relevant Ministries, to ensure that the programme of the garden ties in the country's curricula.

 A temporary visitor centre is used for pre-booked visiting groups and school parties.
 The garden's website can be accessed at www.omanbotanicgarden.com.

 Global botanic garden context

-There are currently 2,200 botanic gardens known in the world in nearly 150 countries, but there are very few in the Middle East and South-West Asia, although the area is home to an estimated 60,000 plant species.
+There are currently 2,200 botanic gardens known in the world in nearly 150 countries, but there are very few in the Middle East or South-West Asia, although the area is home to an estimated 60,000 plant species.

 The flora of the Arabian Peninsula has so far been poorly represented in any botanic garden on a global scale.
-Botanic gardens worldwide do not adequately reflect the Arabian plant diversity and number of collections is the smallest of all botanic garden living plant material.
+Botanic gardens worldwide do not adequately reflect the Arabian plant diversity and the number of collections is the smallest of all botanic garden living plant material.

 Oman has a rich and unique botanical heritage and has taken regional leadership in environmental issues.
 The garden will be the first in the world to grow only the native species of a region, planted in scientifically accurate, natural habitat gardens.
-The respect and value for plant diversity conservation fostered by the Oman Botanic Garden represents a major global step forward in global plant conservation efforts.
+The respect and value for plant diversity conservation fostered by the Oman Botanic Garden represents a major step forward in global plant conservation efforts.